onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 ### Backend tests

 Backend tests for NNPA are provided in `test/accelerators/NNPA/backend`.
 It can be run with following command.
-Test cases are listed in `test/accelerators/NNPA/backend/CMakeLists.txt`.
+Only test cases supported by zDNN runs as listed in `test/accelerators/NNPA/backend/CMakeLists.txt`.

 ```
 cmake --build . --config Release --target check-onnx-backend-nnpa